-In 2013, National Grid spent a total of \$80,221,280.24 on electric and gas energy efficiency programs and services in Rhode Island.
+In 2014, National Grid spent a total of \$101,683,507 on electric and gas energy efficiency programs and services in Rhode Island.
 These programs aimed at reducing energy use, saving money for customers, improving the environment, and improving the health, comfort, and safety of homes and businesses.
-Delivering the 2013 energy efficiency programs required the active involvement of a broad range of workers across a wide array of businesses, including not-for-profits, contractors, plumbers, rebate processors, state agencies, engineering firms, marketing firms, and others.
+Delivering the 2014 energy efficiency programs required the active involvement of a broad range of workers across a wide array of businesses, including not-for-profits, contractors, plumbers, rebate processors, state agencies, engineering firms, marketing firms, and others.

-In order to quantify the number of direct workers involved, National Grid commissioned Peregrine Energy Group, Inc. (Peregrine) to conduct a study of the job impacts of National Grid's energy efficiency programs delivered to Rhode Island electricity and natural gas customers in 2013.
-Peregrine determined that 544.73 full-time equivalent (FTE) employees had work in 2013 as a result of investments by National Grid in energy efficiency programs provided to its Rhode Island electricity and natural gas customers.
+In order to quantify the number of direct workers involved, National Grid commissioned Peregrine Energy Group, Inc. ("Peregrine") to conduct a study of the job impacts of National Grid's energy efficiency programs delivered to Rhode Island electricity and natural gas customers in 2014.
+Peregrine had conducted a like study for National Grid in Rhode Island in 2013.

+Peregrine determined that 639.4 full-time equivalent (FTE) workers were employed in 2014 as a result of investments by National Grid in energy efficiency programs provided to its Rhode Island electricity and natural gas customers.
 Most of the jobs created as a result of energy efficiency investments were local because they were tied to installation of equipment and other materials.